PureVPN is a Hong Kong-based VPN service that was founded in 2007.

 However, there are alternatives that provide a better value for your money, in addition to high speeds and reliable protection.

-The provider has over 3,000 servers stationed in 94 countries, all of which provide excellent access to Netflix, Hulu and other types of streaming content that might normally be blocked in your region.
-P2P file sharing is allowed on all of those servers.
+The provider has over 5,500 servers located in 59 countries across the globe, all of which provide excellent access to Netflix, Hulu and other types of streaming content that may normally be blocked in your region.
+P2P file sharing is allowed on many of those servers.

-ExpressVPN delivered the fastest download speeds in the latest round of our speed tests.
+NordVPN delivered the fastest download speeds in the latest round of my speed tests.
 The service’s fast connections are well protected with military-grade encryption.
 A strict no-logs policy means there are no records of your online antics.

-CyberGhost charges a below-average price for its above-average services, with a 3-year subscription price averaging in at a pittance per month.
+Surfshark charges a below-average price for its above-average services, with a multi-year subscription price averaging in at a pittance per month.